crweiner/hacktoberfest-swag-list/docs/list.md

 #### **JSToday**

 - **Swag**: Stickers
-- **Requirements**: Submit at least four valid pull requests to any public repository on GitHub:
+- **Requirements**: Submit at least four merged or accepted pull requests to any public repository on GitHub.
-      - Your pull requests must be accepted and merged or approved according to Hacktoberfest.
+- - **How to sign up**:
-      - Once you’ve made your contributions, tweet or post on social media tagging @todayJavaScript with the hashtag #Hacktoberfest2024.
-      - Be sure to include a link to your GitHub profile or a snapshot of your pull request contributions!
+      - Once you’ve made your contributions, tweet or post on social media tagging @todayJavaScript with the hashtag #Hacktoberfest2024, and a link to your GH profile or PRs.
-      - Send us an email with your contributions: (contact@javascripttoday.com).
-We’ll send you a free JavaScript Today sticker as a token of appreciation for your hard work in supporting open source.
+      - Send them an email with your contributions at: <contact@javascripttoday.com>.
-- **Notes**: [JSToday website](https://javascripttoday.com/blog/hacktoberfest-2024-free-sticker/) for more information
+- **Notes**: See the [JSToday Hacktoberfest blog post](https://javascripttoday.com/blog/hacktoberfest-2024-free-sticker/) for more information

 ### L